joeljosephjin/Torch-Playground/README.md

 - get 93% accuracy on ResNet ()
 - add resume from chkpt using wandb (to do)
 - fix the mistakes of 1. not using cudnn.benchmark and 2. not using model.test before the testing loop. (done)
-- now getting accuracy of 94.7%
+- now getting accuracy of 94.7% (nice)
+- investigate the issue of identical dataloaders giving different results:
+    - is there really a difference?::: yes, 0.3% difference exists
+    - make code to characterize (done)::: found a difference in total sum
+    -